 Common Eye Issues

-“The most common eye problem is a refractive error,” said Dr. Wang.
+“The most common eye problem is a refractive error,” said Dr. Colson.
 In general, these issues are correctable with glasses, contact lenses, and sometimes refractive eye surgery.
 Common issues are:

 - Near-sightedness: a vision condition in which close objects appear clearly, but far ones don't